alyshapm/React-Todo-List/README.md

 #### -- Project Status: [Complete]

 ## ✅ Project descrption
-This git repository contains the source code for a To-Do application built using React.
-The application allows users to create and delete tasks, as well as mark them as completed.
+This is a simple todo application built with React that integrates Firebase for user authentication.
+The app allows users to create, edit and delete tasks, and sign up and log in with their email and password.
 The project is structured using the component-based architecture of React, with reusable components such as TodoList, TodoForm, and Todo.

 ## 📹 Demo
 Live: https://alyshapm.github.io/react-todo/